A College Tennis Player Was Suspended For Telling His Black Opponent "At Least I Know My Dad"

 School officials said they learned about the comment around 10 p.m.
 Sunday night and started investigating the next morning, the Winston-Salem Journal reported.

-"It didn’t take us long to know that this student-athlete of ours made this statement and therefore, we acted immediately," Appalachian athletics director Doug Gillin told the paper.
+"It didn’t take us long to know that this student-athlete of ours made this statement and therefore, we acted immediately," Gillin told the paper.

-As for the latter half of Wilson's tweet, alleging that the coach only mildly reprimanded Brown by reminding him that "we have a black guy on our team," Gillin noted that the investigation is ongoing.

 Brown is still enrolled as a student at Appalachian State, the university's communications director said Tuesday.